 If you take medications, tell your doctor.
 Some medications can be adjusted to diminish the potential risk of spina bifida, if plans are made ahead of time.

-Spina bifida may cause no symptoms or only minor physical disabilities.
-Frequently, it leads to severe physical and mental disabilities.
+Spina bifida may cause minimal symptoms or only minor physical disabilities.
+If the spina bifida is severe, sometimes it leads to more significant physical disabilities.
+Severity is affected by:

 - The size and location of the neural tube defect